mqbu-mqbu0212/bimanual-ellipticity-index/README.md

 A Python pipeline for computing the Ellipticity Index (OI) from bimanual coordination task data recorded on a pen tablet.

+**Problem:** OI computation methods are inconsistent across studies, and the code I had been using in my own research relied on manual steps and ambiguous axis definitions.
+**Solution:** A fully automated pipeline with PCA-based OI calculation, geometry-based cycle filtering, and unified configuration.
+**Result:** Reproducible OI values with explicit, adjustable parameters — applicable to both hands across any bimanual coordination dataset.

 ## Background

 In bimanual coordination research, participants are asked to simultaneously draw a circle with one hand and a straight line with the other.
 Due to the **bimanual coupling effect**, both trajectories become distorted: the circle-drawing hand's trajectory becomes more elliptical (elongated toward a line), and the line-drawing hand's trajectory curves toward an ellipse.